mybest

 1. Ease of Cutting Curves

 Since being able to cut along curves is one of its biggest advantages, you'll definitely want to know how well a jigsaw can handle cutting a curved line before buying it.
-For this test, we cut a light curve into a piece of 3/8-by-one-and-a-half-inch plywood, using scribe lines, and asked five testers to score the following four factors.Was it easy to follow the scribe line?How long did it take to finish cutting?Is the handle easy to grip?Did it vibrate?We made sure each jigsaw was equipped with the same blade.TPI: Eight teeth per inchMaterial: Carbon steelMaximum cut depth: Two inches
+For this test, we cut a light curve into a piece of ⅜ x 1 ½ plywood, using scribe lines, and asked five testers to score the following four factors.Was it easy to follow the scribe line?How long did it take to finish cutting?Is the handle easy to grip?Did it vibrate?We made sure each jigsaw was equipped with the same blade.TPI: Eight teeth per inchMaterial: Carbon steelMaximum cut depth: Two inches

 2. Ease of Cutting Straight Lines